 Here are some crucial components to an effective giving page.

 a.
 Online Giving Button/Link

-- Update your online giving page with your new Tithe.ly giving button or link.
-You can find the on-site embed code or direct giving link here.
+Update your online giving page with your new Tithe.ly giving button or link.
+Instructions on how to add Tithe.ly giving to your website can be found here.

 "To make a secure, one-time or recurring gift, click the button/link.
 For enhanced security and giving simplicity, create an account by clicking on the login/signup link in the top right corner."